 All of us have a microbiome, and it’s key to good health.
 Here’s why it’s an important discovery, especially for people with digestive diseases.

 The microbiome refers to the genetic material of all the microbes that live on and inside the human body.
-That includes bacteria, fungi, viruses and protozoa.
+That includes bacteria, fungi, viruses, and protozoa.

 The microbiome is a complex system.
-Research, such as studies conducted by the Human Microbiome Project, estimate the microbiome has about 3.3 million unique genes.
+Research, such as studies conducted by the Human Microbiome Project, estimates the microbiome has about 3.3 million unique genes.
 The whole human genome has about 23,000 genes.
 Researchers consider it an essential body organ.